 Our income can be split into two main groups: commercial and grant income.
-Commercial income from the Association’s bars, cafes, shops and Festival operations was £8.1m in 2015/16, and makes up the greatest share of our total income.
-Grant income (mainly from the University) at £2.9m is the next largest, and there are also various smaller sources such as rental income from the Teviot printer shop and Vitality optician/dentist in Potterrow.
+Commercial income from the Association’s bars, cafes, shops and Festival operations was £8.7m in 2018-19 and makes up the greatest share of our total income.
+Grant income (mainly from the University) at £3.3m is the next largest, and there are also numerous smaller sources such as rental income from the Teviot Print shop and Vitality optician/dentist in Potterrow.

-However this only shows part of the picture.
+However, this only shows part of the picture.
 The commercial income represents gross takings at the Association’s outlets.
-If you factor in the direct costs of selling the products – buying in goods for resale or ingredients to make the food that we sell, plus the wage costs of the people staffing our outlets, a profit of about £0.9m was made.
+If you factor in the direct costs of selling the products – called the cost of sales – plus the wage costs of the people staffing our outlets, a profit of about £0.2m was made.

-So a more realistic way of looking at the income is to consider the ‘useable’ income.
+So a more realistic way of looking at the income is to consider the ‘useable’ or net income.
 This is the surplus from our commercial activities plus the annual grant from the University and other sources.
-This adds up to just over £4m in 2015/16 as can be seen in the chart below.
+This added to £4.2m in 2018-19 as can be seen in the second chart.

-We use our income to run our student support activities such as The Advice Place, the Peer Support programme or the Activities Office.
-We also use it to pay for the teams and activities that support the whole organisation, such as the Human Resources and Marketing teams, Estates (who maintain our buildings) or Front of House (who provide our door security).
+We use our income to run our student support activities such as The Advice Place, the Peer Support programme or the societies hub.
+We also use it to pay for the teams and services that support the whole organisation, such as the Human Resources and Marketing teams, Estates (who maintain our buildings) or Front of House (who provide our door security).

-You can see more detail of the things that we do to directly help our student members on our website.
+On our website you can see more details on the things that we do to directly help our student members.